DBT: The Emotional Control Therapy You Need Now

 Dialectical behavioral therapy (DBT) may help prevent intense emotions from throwing you off course.
 Learn why it’s becoming the next big treatment strategy for ADHD here.

-Amanda, 33, struggles with attention deficit disorder (ADHD or ADD).
+Amanda, 33, struggles with ADHD.
 She takes medication and sees a coach to help her with organization and time management skills, but her mood swings are her biggest remaining problem — snapping at others when feeling overwhelmed or impulsively taking on too many responsibilities when she is feeling better.
 She worries that her boyfriend will leave her because he is tired of her defensiveness when she is forgetful and her unloading her work-related stress on him.
 Amanda wants to work through these behaviors — for herself and for her relationship — but she needs a new approach to help her.

 Progress in Non-Medical Treatment Options for ADHD